-Mackenzie County's agriculture industry is some of the northernmost in the country, and due to its plentiful sunlight throughout the summer months, boasts some of the highest quality crops anywhere in Canada.
-As the successes of existing farms as well as agricultural innovations in new, emerging high-demand crops place ever increasing demand on the existing opened farmland in the County, there exists a need to explore opportunities to expand the lands available to agriculture themselves.
+Mackenzie County's agriculture industry is some of the northernmost in Canada, and due to its plentiful sunlight throughout the summer months, boasts some of the highest quality crops anywhere in the country.
+As the successes of existing farms and agricultural innovations in new, emerging highdemand crops place ever increasing demand on the existing opened farmland in the County, there exists a need to explore opportunities to expand the lands available to agriculture themselves.